-$3 million is being used to fund feasibility, integrated design, and construction of zero-net energy buildings in Massachusetts.
-An additional $0.5 million will be used for workforce development, public awareness, DOER resources, and other market development initiatives to help grow the zero-net energy industry in Massachusetts.
+$3 million was used to fund feasibility, integrated design, and construction of zero-net energy buildings in Massachusetts.

-DOER is pleased to announce the 25 projects that have been selected for awards through our competitive solicitation.
-These projects represent a range of locations, strategies, and building types: from science labs in Fall River to new homes in Lenox.
+DOER originally selected 25 projects for awards through competitive solicitation in 2014.
+These projects represented a range of locations, strategies, and building types: from science labs in Fall River to new homes in Easthampton.
 Projects are utilizing energy best practices such as proper building orientations, well-insulated and air-tight building envelopes, solar PV, and heat pumps.
-Furthermore, projects are having an impact beyond the energy meter: some projects are cleaning up and developing on formerly contaminated lands (also known as brownfield development), in some cases replacing it with community gardens and public green space.
-The projects also incorporate tenant engagement to ensure that building occupants are active participants in the zero-net mission.

 Construction projects completed through the Pathways to Zero Grant Program have submitted case studies to the Northeast Sustainable Energy Association (NESEA) BuildingEnergy Case Study database.